Alcohol Abuse Treatment In Orange County

 At Cornerstone, we provide expert, personalized care tailored to each individual.
 Our team of alcohol addiction specialists uses evidence-based treatments and works closely with you to address your specific needs.
 Building trust is essential, and we prioritize transparency throughout the process.
 By placing patients at the center of their treatment plan, we empower them to take an active role in their recovery.
 By focusing on the unique causes of each person’s addiction, we guide them toward lasting, long-term recovery.

-The 12-Step model treatment, based on Alcoholics Anonymous principles, adapts to various addictions like drugs and gambling.
+The 12-Step model of treatment, based on Alcoholics Anonymous principles, adapts to various addictions like drugs and alcohol.

 Key Components: